HauntedBees/Godot-Accessibility-Suite/README.md

 ## [Action Config](https://gameaccessibilityguidelines.com/allow-controls-to-be-remapped-reconfigured/)
 The `GASActionConfig` scene can be dropped anywhere in your project and will function as an out-of-the-box pre-made controller/input remapping screen.
 Use a `theme` to style it, slap it in your existing options menu if you have one, and players will be able to remap their controls without you having to write any code or design anything.
 This control automatically reads from the `InputMap` to get available actions, but unless you want users to edit things like `ui_up` and `ui_focus_prev`, you should use the **Action Names** export (described below) to make things more presentable.
-**NOTE:** This is currently broken in Godot 4.0 beta and is in the process of being fixed.
+**NOTE:** This is currently broken since Godot 4.0 and is in the process of being fixed.

 ### Exports / Script Variables